Gogul09/Gogul09.github.io/_posts/computer_vision/2017-04-25-hand-gesture-recognition-p2.md

 This is a follow-up post of my tutorial on Hand Gesture Recognition using OpenCV and Python.
 Please read the first part of the tutorial <a href="https://gogul09.github.io/software/hand-gesture-recognition-p1" target="_blank">here</a> and then come back.

 In the previous tutorial, we have used Background Subtraction, Motion Detection and Thresholding to segment our hand region from a live video sequence.
-In this tutorial, we will take one step further to recognize the number of fingers shown in a live video sequence.
+In this tutorial, we will take one step further to recognize the fingers as well as predict the number of fingers (count) in the live video sequence.

 <div class="note"><p>
 <b>Note</b>: This tutorial assumes that you have knowledge in using OpenCV, Python, NumPy and some basics of Computer Vision and Image Processing.
 If you need to setup environment on your system, please follow the instructions posted <a href="https://gogul09.github.io/software/deep-learning-windows" target="_blank">here</a> and <a href="https://gogul09.github.io/software/deep-learning-linux" target="_blank">here</a>.</p></div>